linode/docs/docs/networking/vpn/set-up-a-streisand-gateway.md

 {{< /caution >}}

 {{< note >}}
-You should not recieve any errors during the install.
+You should not receive any errors during the install.
 If you receive an error related to `Alert_cpu_threshold must be between 0 and 2000`, visit this [link](https://github.com/jlund/streisand/issues/626#issuecomment-319812261) to address the issue.
 {{< /note >}}

 ## Connect to Your Streisand Gateway